Normal view

 But making your website accessible doesn’t just help people with disabilities.
 It also improves the user experience for everyone.

-• Alt text is a short description of an image that screen readers read aloud.
-This can help visually impaired users while giving search engines more context for better SEO.
+Alt text is a short description of an image that screen readers read aloud.
+It can help visually impaired users while also giving search engines more context about your visual content for better image SEO.

-• Image titles appear when users hover over an image, providing additional context.
+On the other hand, image titles can appear when users hover over an image, providing additional context.
+You can add these directly through your WordPress media library.

-When it comes to fonts, ideally, you’ll want to pick options that are easy to read.
+When it comes to fonts, you’ll want to pick options that are easy to read for everyone.
+This often means choosing clear, simple font styles.

-And even with the right font and contrast, some users may still struggle with reading the text if it’s too small.
-One simple way to make your site more accessible is by letting visitors resize the text.
+Even with the right font and good contrast, some users may still struggle to read the text if it’s too small.
+One simple way to make your site more accessible is to make sure that your site design allows visitors to resize the text, which many modern web browsers support.

 All that said, true ADA compliance goes beyond just these basic steps.
 It involves adhering to the Web Content Accessibility Guidelines (WCAG), which provide a comprehensive framework for making web content accessible to people with disabilities.